LiveStatsCC/RadioStats-API-Public/README.md

 Please fork the respository and add the following json entry for your station:

-(NOTE: If your station requires a special API to be made, please contact Bobby! in the RadioStats Discord!)
+(NOTE: If your station requires a special API to be made, please contact a Developer in the RadioStats Discord!)

 ```json
 {